pytroll/satpy/doc/source/multiscene.rst

     ms.save_animation("/path/for/output/{name:s}_{start_time:%Y%m%d_%H%M}.mp4")

-In this example, we pass to :meth:`~satpy.MultiScene.from_files` the additional parameters ``ensure_all_readers=True, group_keys=["start_time"], time_threshold=30`` so we only get scenes at times that both ABI and GLM have a file starting within 30 seconds from each other, and ignore all differences for the purposes of grouping the two.
+In this example, we pass to :meth:`~satpy.multiscene.MultiScene.from_files` the additional parameters ``ensure_all_readers=True, group_keys=["start_time"], time_threshold=30``
+so we only get scenes at times that both ABI and GLM have a file starting within 30 seconds from each other, and ignore all other differences for the purposes of grouping the two.
+For this example, the ABI files occur every 5 minutes but the GLM files (processed with glmtools) every minute.
+Scenes where there is a GLM file without an ABI file starting within at most ±30 seconds are skipped.